willemrt/3rdparty-woocommerce/README.md

 # WooCommerce PiwikPRO Integration (bug fixed)

 I went ahead and got someone to fix this plugin.
-It cost me $200.

-If you want you can send a paypal donation to willem_rt@yahoo.com.au with PIWIK Woocommerce in the notes somewhere and ill put it in a fund to help with any future bug fixes/improvements that we may need to keep us all running smoothly.